forestgrape/coronavirus/index.md

 For scientific analysis it is important to have accurate, consistent and clearly specified data and notifications if the data may not be accurate or the specifications changed.
 Notified corrections are helpful too.
 The different data measurement methods related to Covid-19, combined with no or few specifications, have a lot of space for improvement all around the world.

 E.g. In Switzerland the testing policy, which is mostly followed, is to test only people who are sick _and_ belong to a risk group.
-This is hard to find on the official page (bag.admin.ch, hidden in the German Covid-19 FAQ) and even left out on the English version (as of 17.4.20).
-The official statistics on the same domain, is missing the note about this testing scheme.
-The data are analysable (since mostly consistent) and expressiv but just not comparable to countries, where everbody who is sick or even everybody who could be infected is tested.
+This is hard to find on the official page (bag.admin.ch in the German Covid-19 FAQ) and even left out on the English version (as of 17.4.20).
+On official statistics on the same domain, there is no note about this testing scheme.
+The data are analysable (since consistent) and expressiv but just not comparable to countries, where everbody who is sick or even everybody who could be infected is tested.
+Remark: While not perfect, overall the BAG does a good and solid job.
+Perfection is more often than not a matter of viewpoint anyways.

 #### data features
 * For analysis is useful to have as finegrained data as possible i.e. age, medical conditions and locations as accurate as data protections law permits.